 Cooperative staff and company managers monitor individual vessel halibut performance through Seastate.
 Monitoring is conducted through regular checks on overall cooperative, as well as company and vessel, performance.
 All companies receive weekly reports on their vessels' performance relative to the standards established by the Halibut Avoidance Plan.
 Quarterly reports summarize fleetwide performance relative to those standards.
 In addition, companies use the Seastate alarm system to notify them when a user-defined rate or catch threshold was exceeded in a defined period (such as a tow or day).
-Alarms can be programmed to include a map that shows tow location, halibut rate, halibut mortality, target species, and other information that can be useful for assisting with the halibut avoidance efforts of vessels and the cooperative, as a whole.
+Alarms can be programmed to include a map that shows tow location, halibut rate, halibut mortality, target species, and other information that can be useful for assisting with the halibut avoidance efforts of vessels and the cooperative.

-During the season, vessels experimented with new designs of excluders and tuned existing designs with a variety of modifications.
+During the season, vessels routinely experimented with new designs of excluders and tuned existing designs with a variety of modifications.
 These modifications improved excluder effectiveness by increasing the exclusion of halibut and decreasing loss of target catch.
-For example, captains incorporate "kites", typically comprised of panels of canvas tied into sections of the mesh, expand the webbing and slow down the flow at the aft section of the excluder device.
-With the addition of kites, target species were better able to swim through the inner panels of the excluder and into the codend reducing loss of target species catch.
-These improvements allowed vessels to use excluders with lower loss of target fish and avoiding the need to tow longer.
-With a more effective excluder, fishermen were also able to expand their use of excluders into new fisheries, as halibut avoidance is increased in a larger range of conditions and fisheries.
 Excluder effectiveness varies across fisheries and vessels with conditions, vessel and net characteristics, and operating practices.
 As a result, individual experimentation with operations and configuration is needed to get the greatest return from an excluder.
 Vessels will continue excluder development and additional modifications will be made to further reduce losses of target catch.

-Deck sorting to reduce halibut mortality in 2016
+Deck sorting to reduce halibut mortality in 2017

 AKSC has invested heavily in development of deck sorting as a halibut mortality reduction tool.
-Vessels participating in the 2016 halibut deck sorting EFP were able to achieve significant mortality savings.
-The 2016 EFP expanded on earlier work by conducting the EFP in a wider range of flatfish fisheries than in earlier EFP tests and EFP fishing in non-Amendment 80 fisheries (specifically CDQ and limited access fisheries).
+Vessels participating in the 2017 halibut deck sorting EFP were able to achieve significant mortality savings.
+The 2017 EFP expanded on earlier work by conducting the EFP in a wider range of flatfish fisheries than in earlier EFP tests and EFP fishing in non-Amendment 80 fisheries (specifically CDQ and limited access fisheries).
+It also began Jan 20th, whereas earlier EFP's started May 1.

-Ten of the fourteen active AKSC vessels this year participated in the deck sorting EFP.
-In addition, two vessels that fish exclusively CDQ allocations and limited access fisheries joined the 2016 EFP.
-All of the vessels achieved mortality rates below 50 percent.
+Of the 14 AKSC vessels active in 2017, 13 participated in the deck sorting EFP.
+All vessels achieved mortality rates well below the specified default rate for offshore processing (set at 85% for 2017).
 Halibut savings under the EFP are estimated by comparing the EFP mortality with an average offshore mortality rate of 85 percent - the rate that would have occurred under normal fish handling procedures without deck sorting.
-Based on this estimation, vessels realized approximately 290 mt of halibut savings in the EFP.
+Based on this estimation, AKSC vessels realized approximately 523 mt of halibut savings in the EFP.

-AKSC anticipates continuing to fish under an EFP in 2018, which will again include participation of the Alaska Groundfish Cooperative, CDQ, and catcher processors and motherships operating in the TLAS program.
-Given the high degree of success in reducing halibut mortality in the Bering Sea with deck sorting, we are working with the NMFS to determine the fastest and most effective way to introduce deck sorting to Gulf of Alaska fisheries prosecuted by AKSC Members.
+AKSC will continue to fish under an EFP in 2018, again including participation from CDQ, and catcher/processors and motherships operating in the TLAS program.
+Given the high degree of success in reducing halibut mortality in the Bering Sea with deck sorting, we have worked with NMFS to introduce deck sorting to Gulf of Alaska fisheries prosecuted by AKSC Members for the 2018 EFP.
 Throughout these efforts, the Cooperative continues to work closely with NMFS to develop an administrative and monitoring structure that would allow for regulatory implementation of deck sorting.
-As we continue to revise this structure, we hope to continue to operate under EFPs.
-Use of an EFP has allowed us to move closer to a cost effective, pragmatic regulatory program that provides the necessary incentives for careful handling to ensure maximum halibut savings are realized.
+As we continue to revise this structure, we plan to continue to operate under EFPs with a goal for regulatory implementation by 2020.
+Use of EFPs thus far has allowed us to move closer to a cost effective, pragmatic regulatory program that provides the necessary incentives for careful handling to ensure maximum halibut savings are realized.